mikepruett3/blog/content/posts/2022/Using Obsidian to Manage the Blog.md

 Still have some outstanding items to figure out...
 - Hugo handing attachment (image) handling, as the normal way is to just use the \/uploads\/ folder
-- Not sure how to traslate Obsidian Front-Matter Categories and Tags to work with Hugo
+- Not sure how to translate Obsidian Front-Matter Categories and Tags to work with Hugo

 So far though, I am really impressed!